If you’re a business owner or a manager at any level in any organisation, you need engaged staff.

 Print it off, hand it around, get people to return it anonymously via a post box or similar mechanism in your office.

 Step 2 – Analyse the results

-When you’ve got the results back, do the following simple calculations to give you some helpful indicators:
+When you’ve got the results back, you can do the following simple calculations to give you some helpful indicators:

 It’s a rough measure, but it’ll give you a clue to the number of people who are Not Engaged / Partially Engaged / Engaged / Super Engaged in your organisation.

 How does it skew for you?
 What does it make you curious about.